djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

      definition: "{{ lookup('template', 'deployment.yaml.j2') | from_yaml }}"
 ```

 Now all we need is to handle our `kill nginx pods` notification.
-Create
+The idea is to
+simply kill each of the Nginx pods in our deployment, allow them to be
+re-created, and the new Nginx pods will pick up the new configuration: Create
 `handlers/main.yml`:

 ```yaml